641i130/dataset-tools/README.md

 # dataset-tools
 Python tools to build ai datasets

+Currently, the following files and workflows are structured for building a dataset for use with VITS/so-vits-svc.
+These are text to audio or audio to audio ai systems.

-# Dataset Workflow
+# VITS Dataset Workflow

 This assumes you're using a Linux system (or WSL) with modern `python3` and `sox`.

 1. First, download the stream(s) you want to use for the dataset.
-The requirements are, it must be as clean as possible, and primarily the target voice talking a ton.
-Streams like Minecraft streams tend to be ideal.
+The requirements for the stream are as follows: the less background noise/music the better, and primarily the target voice talking a ton (more talking = more data).
+Minecraft livestreams seem to be pretty good from what I've tested.
 (This uses [yt-dlp](https://github.com/yt-dlp/yt-dlp))
    Use the command below to download the stream(s):
-   `yt-dlp -f ba -x --audio-format "wav" --audio-quality 0 --embed-metadata https://youtu.be/omegalul`
+   `yt-dlp -f ba -x --audio-format "wav" --audio-quality 0 --embed-metadata https://youtu.be/dh4s0bBrPx0`

 2. Once you have the stream, you'll need to split it into multiple files because it's too computationally hard to  process a 3 hour stream.
 Use the command below to split the file based off of the silence it detects.
 This may result in longer files if the background sounds/music are as loud as the speech in the source.
 This command assumes the input stream is `input.wav`:
    `sox -V3 input.wav split.wav silence 1 5.0 0.1% 1 0.3 0.1% : newfile : restart`